plv8/plv8/README.md

 by V8 Javascript Engine.
 With this program you can write in Javascript your function that is callable from SQL.

+## Support

+There is a [Discord](https://discord.gg/5fJN52Se) available for general questions and support.
+Please ask there before opening an issue.

 ## Building

 Note that as PLV8 3.1, there are new build requirements.